julian3493/Html_and_CSS_Capstone/README.md

 After that enter on the directory of the cloned repository
 - cd Microverse-HTML-Forms-Project

-To see how it looks like open the signup.html file on your browser
+To see how it looks like open the search.html file on your browser

 ## Authors

-👤 **Julián**
+👤 **Julián Ramos**

 - GitHub: [@julian3493](https://github.com/julian3493)
 - Twitter: [@JulianR16893833](https://twitter.com/JulianR16893833)